 Southern rust (Figure 2) is caused by an aggressive fungus that can rapidly cause disease in susceptible corn hybrids under favorable weather conditions.
 The disease can cause significant yield loss in susceptible hybrids if it becomes severe, so producers and crop advisors should monitor closely for this disease.
 Disease development is strongly impacted by weather conditions and sometimes does not become widespread or severe.

 Southern rust does not always require treatment, making scouting and disease monitoring critical.
 It may take two or more weeks under favorable weather conditions for the disease to become more severe and widespread.
 Severe disease that impacts a large percent of leaf area can impact yield and stalk strength (standability) at the end of the season.

 Southern rust pustules are often numerous and tightly clustered in patches.
 They may appear tan to orange in color.
 Most spores are produced in raised rust pustules on the upper leaf surface.
 In contrast, common rust produces brick-red to brown spores on both the top and bottom of the leaves.
-Common rust has been found on corn samples from many areas across the state this year and sometimes has been more severe than in recent history due to favorable weather conditions during recent weeks.
-Some common rust pustules have obvious yellow haloes (Figure 3) around them that are more common with southern rust.
+Yellow haloes may appear around common or southern rust pustules, depending upon the hybrid, complicating disease identification.
 Symptoms also may appear similar to Physoderma brown spot (Figure 4).
 This is leading to some confusion in identifying rust in the field.
 Microscopic examination in the diagnostic laboratory can quickly determine whether rust spores are those of common rust or southern rust.

 A new and more user-friendly southern rust tracking website has been created to monitor the distribution of the disease.